web3goals/agro-token-prototype/README.md

 # 🌱️ AgroToken

-A platform for tokenization and trading of crops and livestock.
+A platform for tokenization of crops and livestock to attract investments

 ## 🔗 Artifacts